winston-92/Publication-List/README.md

 2018

 Miller, P.W. and Raashotte, A.M.
 Examination of Cytokinin Response Factor 7 during development, hormone, and stress response.
-Poster Presentation, delivered at The Annual Meeting of the American Society of Plant Biologists-Southern Section, Dauphin Islan
+Poster Presentation, delivered at The Annual Meeting of the American Society of Plant Biologists-Southern Section, Dauphin Island